 Tip: Consider painting your beadboard to add color and character to the room.

-Keeping wainscoting clean will help prevent dust and buildup.
+Keep wainscoting clean to help prevent dust and buildup.

-- Use a damp fibercloth to wipe clean any stains or dirt marks.
+Use a damp microfiber cloth to wipe away any stains or dirt marks.

-- You can also use vinegar and water to wipe clean.
+You can also use vinegar and water to wipe wainscoting clean.

 Beadboard backsplash in a kitchen or bath will be subject to more water stains and residue.
 Try wiping it down daily or weekly to avoid buildup.

 Installing wainscoting is worth the effort.
 Once you've learned how to install beadboard, you can use this popular decor on walls, as a backsplash upgrade or even on a ceiling.
 With a little investment of time, you can refresh a room and add a new skill to your DIY toolbelt.